ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 - `variables.tf`
 - `output.tf`

-Let's start with `network.tf`:
+I started with `network.tf`:

 ![image](https://github.com/user-attachments/assets/87dbb6f4-1177-4b93-8f99-a853fffbaec3)

-I prepared cloud VPC to use it in `compute.tf` to connect server to this network.
+I prepared a cloud VPC to use it in `compute.tf` to connect the server to this network.

 I also generated passwords and stored them in locals in `variables.tf`.

 ![image](https://github.com/user-attachments/assets/38160f95-88a5-4e78-975e-fe92f83f4343)

-Next step is to create `output.tf` for generated password.
-We will have ability to see them.
+The next step is to create `output.tf` for the generated passwords.
+We will have the ability to view them.

 ![image](https://github.com/user-attachments/assets/c9acb941-e444-47a5-8d41-135727a57819)

-After all preparations are ready we can create `compute.tf`.
+After all preparations are ready, we can create `compute.tf`.

 ![image](https://github.com/user-attachments/assets/3b80f282-f221-4ef0-a436-3d56055b9770)

-Here is some different instances:
+Here are some different instances:

-- `twc_presets` - server resources confgiuration.
-On **Timeweb** cloud we can create server with preset (like `flavor` in **Openstack**) or with our resource configuration.
-With preset is cheaper.
+- `twc_presets` - server resource configuration.
+On **Timeweb** cloud, we can create a server with a preset (like `flavor` in **Openstack**) or with our custom resource configuration.
+Using a preset is cheaper.
-- `twc_os` - server's os preset.
+- `twc_os` - the server's OS preset.
-- `twc_server` - is cloud vpc.
+- `twc_server` - the cloud VPC.
-- `twc_floating_ip` - public ip address. it is floating, because if we will recreate it, the ip address will change randomly.
+- `twc_floating_ip` - the public IP address.
+It is floating because if we recreate it, the IP address will change randomly.

-I created 5 servers: master-lb-server, coffee-server, drink-server, milk-server and syrup-server.
-All servers are the same, except the coffee-server.
-It has it's own public ip.
+I created 5 servers: `master-lb-server`, `coffee-server`, `drink-server`, `milk-server`, and `syrup-server`.
+All servers are the same, except for the `coffee-server`, which has its own public IP.

-Moreover every service has provision via cloud-init.
-There 2 cloud init files for coffee and others servers.
+Moreover, every service has provisioning via cloud-init.
+There are 2 cloud-init files: one for the coffee server and one for the other servers.

 `coffee.yaml`